MKLeo1/FLCounter-2.0/README.md

 FilesLinesCounter 2.0 is a form of exercise to gain practical coding skills and knowledge in the field of C++.

-My assumption was to write code that uses good programming practices such as design patterns, smart pointers, clena code etc.
+My assumption was to write code that uses good programming practices such as using design patterns, smart pointers, clean code rules etc.

 Tested on GNU/Linux.